CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Magic._ _Sorcery._ ***Playable on a sorcery-using character facing an automatic-attack.*** The number of strikes of all automatic-attack at the site this turn are reduced to one.
+> > _Magic._ _Sorcery._ ***Playable on a sorcery-using character facing an automatic-attack.*** The number of strikes of all automatic-attacks at the site this turn are reduced to one.
 Unless he is a Ringwraith, character makes a corruption check modified by -4.
 > >
 > > {: .fs-3 }
 > > _“...for here as the Mountain drew near the air was ever mirky...”_ ***---&#65279;LotRVI***